 Use your judgement.
 Trying to smuggle in 50,000 pounds of cocaine versus 2 grams is not the same.
 Same with 50 crates of machine guns versus 2 AK-47s.
 If you are found to be constantly “smuggling” in things that are not realistically easy to get into the country/city, then you may get an IM from staff to inquire about the source of your goods and/or the method in which you received them.

 For shipments, good and commodities that are more “illegal”, please submit a ticket.
-We can help facilitate and discern the risks involved and thus, will generate more roleplay for you and others involved in your story.
+Anything military grade will require a ticket.
+We can help facilitate, discern the potential risks involved, make it interactive with your stat rolls and thus, will generate more roleplay for you and others involved in your story.
 Remember, the point of roleplay is not to win, but rather create a collaborative story for everyone to have fun in.

 Our sim has the same laws as the state of Nevada, so below, you’ll find a quick overview of all our different resources and where you might be able to find each on a more local level.